Aquila69420/comp3207-giftly/README.md

 Giftly is a cloud-based web application developed as part of the COMP3207 Cloud App Development coursework at the University of Southampton.
 The app provides a seamless platform for users to create and manage gift wish lists, making gift-giving more organized and efficient.

+These optimizations help in delivering a fast and smooth user experience.

 ## Table of Contents
 - [About the Project](#about-the-project)
 - [Features](#features)